jpatrick5402/Bits/README.md

 ## Installation

-Run each of these commands in your linux terminal and you will have an executable "bits" program <br>
+Run each of these commands in your Linux terminal and you will have an executable "bits" program <br>
 ```
 git clone https://github.com/jpatrick5402/Bits.git
 cd Bits/